Appraisal vs Inspection: What’s the Difference?

 Although you can find examples of investors buying as-is properties sight unseen, the more common model for residential property transfer involves valuation, appraisal, inspection, and negotiation before closing.

-Let’s explore the purpose of appraisals and inspections, what happens during each, how they differ, and how a residential leaseback agreement may benefit you.
+Let’s explore the purpose of appraisals and inspections, what happens during each, how they differ, and how a sell and stay transaction may benefit you.

 4 Differences Between Home Appraisals and Home Inspections